 Junction City Animal Shelter

-The staff consists of a Director, 3 full-time and 2 part-time Kennel Technicians and 1 Animal Control Officer.
+The staff consists of a Director, Assistant Director, Lead Kennel Technician, 2 full-time and 2 part-time Kennel Technicians, 1 Full Time Animal Control Officer and 1 Part Time Animal Control Officer.

 Animal Control Officer

 Animal Shelter Director is the direct Supervisor to the Animal Control Officer.
 The ACO is a City of Junction City employee and is dispatched through the Police Department 785-762-5912.

 The Animal Control Officer works Monday through Friday from 8 am to 5 pm.
 Calls for service after-hours are referred to the Patrol Division.
 They will only respond to injured or vicious animal calls during the time the ACO is off.